chnm/thatcamp-org/wp-content/plugins/google-captcha-pro/readme.txt

 25. Google Captcha Pro (reCAPTCHA) Settings page.
 26. Google Captcha Pro (reCAPTCHA) Settings page for Network.
 27. Google Captcha Pro (reCAPTCHA) Whitelist page.
+28. Testimonials form with Google Captcha (reCAPTCHA).

 == Changelog ==

+= V1.39 - 20.12.2018 =
+* Update : All functionality was updated for WordPress 5.0.1.

+= V1.38 - 26.11.2018 =
+* NEW : Google Captcha (reCAPTCHA) Version 3 has been added.

+= V1.37 - 07.08.2018 =
+* NEW : The compatibility with Testimonials by BestWebSoft has been added.
+* Update : The Czech language file has been updated.
+* Bugfix : The bug related to WooCommerce Checkout form has been fixed.

 = V1.36 - 19.03.2018 =
 * Bugfix : The bug related to BuddyPress registration form has been fixed.